Double rounding fails in some cases while evaluating Expressions

 However, it seems that casting to string and back works fine (take a look at second workflow - simple.xml)

-#1 Updated by Christopher Brooks almost 5 years ago
+#1 Updated by Christopher Brooks about 5 years ago

 - Status changed from New to Closed